-ALGardner Consulting offers a wide range of consulting services--research, evaluation, foresight, and education--to help your organization address complex problems and think strategically.
-We partner with our clients from start to finish, focusing on their unique needs while supporting organizational learning, developing effective strategies, and designing high quality and feasible solutions.
+ALGardner Consulting offers a wide range of foresight and evaluation services to help your organization or community to identify and address complex problems and think strategically.
+We partner with our clients from start to finish, focusing on their unique needs while supporting organizational learning.

 Using evidenced-based research and evaluation capabilities to support planning and decision-making.
 ALGardner Consulting develops strategies for achieving and sustaining program and policy outcomes.

-Expanding organizational capacity to address critical issues looming on the horizon.
+Expanding organizational capacity to anticipate and address critical issues looming on the horizon.
 We use smart tools and resources in order to understand the implications of emerging trends and navigate uncertainty.

 Two decades of collaborating with philanthropic and nonprofit leaders, policymakers, and public agencies to address complex problems.
-Engaging in effective communications to facilitate organizational learning.
+Engaging in effective communications and trainings to facilitate organizational learning.

-Committed to Excellence in Learning, Problem Solving, and Decision-making
+Committed to Excellence in Foresight, Learning, Problem Solving, and Decision-making

 We are ready to help you develop strategies for not only surviving, but thriving in the future.